The online Comment window has expired

 • Covid_stronger

-Josh P about 4 years ago
+Josh P over 4 years ago

 Opponents of housing should rejoice!
 Oakland is now one of the worst places to provide housing in the country.
 This bad policy = less housing and less investment in the aged housing stock we already have.
 Congratulations Kalb and Bas!